shrusti0247/ip-passport-studio/docs/Minor_Project_Report_Outline.md

 - Extended the `passportRoutes.js` backend routes to support:
   - `GET /api/passport/user/:userId` – fetch all IP Passports for a specific user.
   - `GET /api/passport/:passportId` – fetch detailed information for a single IP Passport, including owner details using Mongoose `populate`.
-  - (Optional) `DELETE /api/passport/:passportId` – delete a specific IP Passport from the database.
+  - `DELETE /api/passport/:passportId` – delete a specific IP Passport from the database.
 - Verified the new APIs using Thunder Client:
   - Successfully retrieved all passports for a test user.
   - Fetched full details for a selected passport.
   - Confirmed deletion and non-existence after deletion.
 - These APIs will later be used by the frontend dashboard to show the user’s IP Passports and detail view.

+Day 7 – File Upload & Hashing APIs

+Installed and configured Multer in passportRoutes.js to enable file uploads.

+Added uploads/ directory to store uploaded files and updated .gitignore to prevent pushing large files.

+Implemented new API route:

+POST /api/passport/upload – handles uploading a file + metadata and creates an IP Passport entry.

+Extended passport creation to:

+Save uploaded file in uploads/ folder.

+Generate a SHA-256 hash of the file using Node's crypto and fs modules.

+Store file path + hash + metadata + owner inside MongoDB.

+Tested the upload functionality using Postman (since Thunder Client doesn’t support file uploads).

+Verified successful creation of a new Passport document in MongoDB, including file details and generated hash.

+This completes the backend’s core IP Passport logic for real digital assets.